ogcio/building-blocks-sdk/README.md

 ...
 ```

-You can safely remove any external dependancy from the weback config once it has been installed.
+You can safely remove any external dependency from the weback config once it has been installed.